Agenda

 Paper | Unmasking Camouflage: Exploring the Challenges of Large Language Models in Deciphering African American English and Online Performativity

-Prof Jessi Grieser : Associate Professor of Linguistics at University of Michigan
+Prof Jessi Grieser : Associate Professor of Linguistics at the University of Michigan

 10:30 - 11:00